Birch tar: benefits, harm, application

 - fights diseases of internal organs.

-When applied externally, tar fights various miasms.
+When used externally, tar fights various miasms.

 Tar ointment